Greaper88/wolf-logos/README.md

 Themes:

+Dieselpunk:
+A theme similar to the Steampunk theme, but more industrial oriented.
+Base theme comprised of dark iron/steel plating with the use of rust and blued steel for color accents

 Steampunk:
 A steampunk theme with gold/brass and otherwise earthen tones, featuring an ornate border compised of gears and piping to match.